percona/k8spg-docs/docs/options.md

 ## pg_hba

-PostgreSQL Host-Based Authentication (pg_hba) allows to control access to the PostgreSQL database based on the connecting host's IP address or hostname.
+PostgreSQL Host-Based Authentication (pg_hba) allows controlling access to the PostgreSQL database based on the connecting host's IP address or hostname.
 It is possible to configure pg_hba through the Custom Resource manifest through `spec.patroni.dynamicConfiguration.postgresql.pg_hba` section.